CourtHive/tods-competition-factory/documentation/docs/governors/generation-governor.md

 ## generateFlightProfile

 Splits event entries into `flightsCount` (# of draws). `flightProfile` is an extension on an event which contains attributes to be used by `generateDrawDefinition`.
+See examples: [Generating Flight Profiles](../concepts/events/flights.mdx#generating-flight-profiles), [Update Existing Profile](../concepts/events/flights.mdx#update-existing-profile), [Complete Example](../concepts/events/flights.mdx#complete-example).

 NOTE: The method returns `{ flightProfile, splitEntries }` for testing; `splitEntries` provides a breakdown on how `event.entries` were split across each `flight` within the `event`.